I want to know how my child is getting on in class. Who do I speak to?

 My child is in a mixed year class.
 What does this mean?

 Our class structure changes annually based on the number of children in each cohort.
 This often leads to mixed year groups in one class.
 Our Class Allocations Policy explains how we place children in classes based on their date of birth.
 Children in mixed age classes are taught the appropriate curriculum for their year group in line with the National Curriculum.
-Being in a mixed age class does not mean children will repeat content form the past year (unless they need to!) or be accelerated to learning content meant for the year above.
+Being in a mixed age class does not mean children will repeat content from the past year (unless they need to!) or be accelerated to learning content meant for the year above.
 Our teachers carefully plan to meet the needs of the children based on their prior learning and the demands of the curriculum.

 My child is on medication.
 Can this be administered in school?